-- Grade averaged 60% Major 40% Minor (Advanced courses 70% Major 30% Minor) - Major grades tests (including District Common Assessments, projects, final essays, research papers, presentations); minimum three per six weeks - Minor grades quizzes, daily assignments, journals; minimum four per six weeks - Each six weeks will count as 1/3 and the semester exam will count as 1/7 of the semester grade. - A letter system (S, N, U) is used to report a student's conduct based on proper/responsive conduct and citizenship
+- Grade averaged 60% Major 40% Minor - Major grades tests (including District Common Assessments, six weeks assessments, projects, final essays, research papers, presentations); minimum three per six weeks - Minor grades quizzes, daily assignments, journals; minimum four per six weeks - Semester exams will count 1/7 of the semester grade

-- Per Board Policy EIA (LOCAL), "The District shall permit a student who meets the criteria detailed in the grading guidelines a reasonable opportunity to redo an assignment or retake a test for which the student received a failing grade.
-This policy applies only to initial identified major grades and does not apply to daily assignments and quizzes.
+- A letter system (S, N, U) is used to report a student's conduct based on proper/responsive conduct and citizenship - Per Board Policy EIA (LOCAL), "The District shall permit a student who meets the criteria detailed in the grading guidelines a reasonable opportunity to redo an assignment or retake a test for which the student received a failing grade.
+This policy applies only to initial identified major grades and does not apply to daily assignments, quizzes, six-week test, and semester final examinations.
 Upon reteach and retest, the new test, project, etc. recorded will be a high score of 70%. - Official grades will be in Skyward only and can be accessed by student and parent through Family Access.